-• If the DDRB approves the use of a long blank wall, the use of climbing vines and/or unique design elements shall be used.
+• If the DDRB approves the use of a long blank wall, the use of climbing vines and/or unique design elements are encouraged.

 Plants, trees, and seasonal flowers are a great way to enhance the pedestrian experience and can be used to break up blank wall.